stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 Just like the previous example, after running the test we will have a new directory (/.golden/html/) that contains our actual and golden file.
 But what would happen if we change the output of our SUT ?

-For example let change the html body to "Goodbye Golden Testers" in the Html module and run the tests.
+For example lets edit the body to "Goodbye Golden Testers" in the Html module and run the tests.

 ```shell